 According to the FireEye’s Asia Pacific Chief Technology Officer,

-“Collecting intelligence on India remains a key strategic goal for China-based APT groups, and these attacks on India and its neighbouring countries reflect growing interest in its foreign affairs.”
-He further added, “Organizations should redouble their cyber security efforts and ensure they can prevent, detect and respond to attacks in order to protect themselves.”
+“Collecting intelligence on India remains a key strategic goal for China-based APT groups, and these attacks on India and its neighboring countries reflect the growing interest in its foreign affairs.”
+He further added, “Organizations should redouble their cybersecurity efforts and ensure they can prevent, detect and respond to attacks in order to protect themselves.”

 Spying attacks by a China-based APT group on Indian based organizations have become common now.
-The previous APT30 cyber spying attack, which was almost a decade-long campaign, managed to compromise the security of Indian based defence and aerospace company.
+The previous APT30 cyber spying attack, which was almost a decade-long campaign, managed to compromise the security of Indian based defense and aerospace companies.

-In past, China was caught targeting Uyghur and Tibetan activists with specially designed Android trojan.
-In 2014, the pro-democracy protesters in Hong Kong were also targeted by the Chinese government with an Android spyware disguised as an OccupyCentral app.
+In the past, China was caught targeting Uyghur and Tibetan activists with a specially designed Android trojan.
+In 2014, the pro-democracy protesters in Hong Kong were also targeted by the Chinese government with Android spyware disguised as an OccupyCentral app.